 Vaginal steaming is gentle, non-invasive, and done for entirely different reasons than douching.

 It is no secret that stress affects your reproductive system!
-This can include making your period irregular/painful, exacerbating other PMS symptoms, interfering with your sex drive, increasing vaginal discharge and/or dryness during sex, causing yeast infections or bacterial vaginosis, and directly affecting your ovulation.47 Vaginal steaming can be a truly calming, stress-relieving, meditative experience.
-In this regard alone, the fertility benefits are very real!
-Experts agree that less stress equals more fertility.8, 48, 49
+This can include making your period irregular/painful, exacerbating other PMS symptoms, interfering with your sex drive, increasing vaginal discharge and/or dryness during sex, causing yeast infections or bacterial vaginosis, and directly affecting your ovulation.47 Vaginal steaming is a truly calming, meditative experience and an opportunity to protect yourself from the environmental stressors that create these negative effects.
+In this regard alone, the benefits are very real!
+Experts agree that when you're trying to conceive, the less stress, the better!8, 48, 49

-Steaming also has the added benefit of connecting your conscious mind with your womb space, which beautifully complements the Fertility Awareness Methods (FAMs) for fertility (and pregnancy prevention).
-These are widely recognized ways of tracking your menstrual cycle to pinpoint when you will be the most fertile.50, 51 Science has shown FAMs to be remarkably effective for couples trying to conceive52, and we found a great guide to using this method for pregnancy here.
+Steaming also has the added benefit of connecting your conscious mind with your womb space, which beautifully complements the Fertility Awareness Methods (FAMs) for for conceiving (and pregnancy prevention).
+These are widely recognized ways of tracking your menstrual cycle to pinpoint when you will be the most fertile.50, 51 Science has shown FAMs to be remarkably effective for couples trying to conceive52, and you can read a great guide on how to do it here.

-In summary, experts believe that the stress relief, increased womb awareness, and even potential physiological effects of vaginal steaming can all play a role in maximizing fertility and increasing your chances of getting pregnant.
+In summary, experts believe that the relaxation benefits, increased fertility awareness, and the warming, cleansing, and softening effects of vaginal steaming can all play a role in preparing for an optimal and healthy pregnancy.

 Dr. Charles J. Ascher-Walsh, M.D., director of gynecology at Mount Sinai School of Medicine in New York City states, “It’s reasonable to think that steam could soften the cervix and cervical mucus to make fertility-related procedures easier… and the herbs may even have an aromatherapy-like effect.”43

-Katherine Thurer, M.D. and gynecologist, concurs: “Healthy vaginal tissue is used as an effective vehicle for the administration of medications like antibiotics, antifungal creams, and hormones, so I suspect the herbs in the steam can be easily absorbed this way, too.”43 Isa Herrera, author of Ending Female Pain and clinical director of Manhattan’s Renew Physical Therapy Healing Center elaborates further: “’The steam thins the mucus [of the cervix], in much the same way that it clears a congested nasal passage, so the herbs can then do their job…’” Furthermore, “vaginal tissue is epithelial and mucosal… muscular and stretchy, but also absorbent and porous, like skin.”43
+Katherine Thurer, M.D. and gynecologist, concurs: “Healthy vaginal tissue is used as an effective vehicle for the administration of medications like antibiotics, antifungal creams, and hormones, so I suspect the herbs in the steam can be easily absorbed this way, too.”43 Isa Herrera, author of Ending Female Pain and clinical director of Manhattan’s Renew Physical Therapy Healing Center elaborates further: “’The steam thins the mucus [of the cervix], in much the same way that it clears a... nasal passage…’” Furthermore, “vaginal tissue is epithelial and mucosal… muscular and stretchy, but also absorbent and porous, like skin.”43

-Vaginal steaming with herbs can have both thermo-therapeutic and aroma-therapeutic effects.2, 58 Aromatherapy and herbal care around childbirth have a long history, and this is one of the specific reasons why herbs have been used historically in vaginal steam baths.2 The smell of herbs alone can have very soothing and relaxing effects!
+Vaginal steaming with herbs can have both thermo-therapeutic and aroma-therapeutic qualities.2, 58 Aromatherapy and herbal care around childbirth have a long history, and this is one of the specific reasons why herbs have been used historically in vaginal steam baths.2 The smell of herbs alone can be very enjoyable and encourage relaxation!
 In fact, many practitioners and women claim that being able to “taste” the herbs on their tongue is an integral part of the steam session.41

-Yes!
-Leiamoon currently offers a premium signature blend that is a great “all-around” herb blend for vaginal steaming.
+Yes, just make sure you do your research before selecting your herbs!
+LEIAMOON currently offers an amazing “all-around” blend for vaginal steaming, but the possibilities for different herb combinations are virtually endless.
 Check out our herbs page for detailed descriptions of the herbs used in our blend and stay tuned for future offerings of different blends.

 Different regional traditions also use different local herbs for steaming, and different herbs have different purposes.
-Consult with your local herbalist or expert vaginal steam practitioner to find a custom blend that is right for you.
+Consult with your local herbalist or expert practitioner to learn more or find a custom blend that is right for you.
 If you are going to source your own herbs, make sure they are organic, and ideally wild-crafted and solar dried for maximum benefit.

 Sure, but it's nowhere near as nice!
 If you steam with water alone you will still get the effects of the moist heat.
 However, the essences of the herbs you use can add so much to the experience, not only in terms of their specific properties, but also in terms of relaxation and their aromas.